Apnea of prematurity is a pause in breathing that lasts for more than 20 seconds.

 Virtually all premature newborns stop having episodes of apnea several weeks before they reach term.

-Preterm birth is a risk factor for sudden infant death syndrome (SIDS—see Miscellaneous Disorders in Infants and Young Children: Sudden Infant Death Syndrome (SIDS)), but an association between apnea and a later risk of SIDS has not been proved.
+Preterm birth is a risk factor for sudden infant death syndrome (SIDS—see see Sudden Infant Death Syndrome (SIDS)), but an association between apnea and a later risk of SIDS has not been proved.
 Likewise, there is no proof that discharging a premature newborn from the hospital on an apnea monitor decreases the risk of SIDS.

 Last full review/revision February 2009 by Arthur E. Kopelman, MD